 3. Get a Personal Loan to Buy an RV

-Typically, new and used RV financing options are limited to specialty bank or credit union loans and home equity products, given the amount required to purchase the recreational vehicle.
+Typically, new and used RV financing options are limited to specialty bank or credit union loans and home equity products, given the high purchase price of recreational vehicles.
 However, we are going to share with you how to finance an RV with a personal loan as an alternative to those methods.

 If you have good credit and income, you can also buy a recreational vehicle with a personal loan and get a great rate.
-But it’s more difficult to acquire loan amounts over $50,000.
+But it’s more difficult to obtain loans over $75,000.
 Personal loans of $100,000 or more aren’t unheard of, though.

-Generally, you won’t need a down payment or collateral for a personal loan, but you might have to pay an origination fee of 1-12% of the loaned amount to cover the cost of processing it.
+Generally, you won’t need a down payment or collateral for a personal loan, but you might have to pay an origination fee of 1-12% of the loan amount to cover processing costs.
 You will be required to pay this fee upfront in cash or have it deducted from the funds.
 The percent you are charged will be determined by your creditworthiness and may include other factors.

 One major downside to an unsecured personal loan is the term length.
-Repayment of the loan will be shorter than the other popular options, usually 2-7 years, which could mean a higher monthly payment.
-But you’ll own the RV outright and won’t need to worry about waiting for property evaluations and related documentation.
+Repayment of the loan, usually 2-7 years, will be shorter than the other popular options, which could mean a higher monthly payment.
+But you’ll own the RV outright and won’t need to wait for property evaluations or related documentation.

 A personal loan can be a great option if you’re buying a small, inexpensive RV or a used one from a private seller and need the money quickly.